NM-TAFE/civ-ipriot-smiley/docs/ssh_in_pycharm.md

 These instructions cover how to deploy the code from Pycharm on Windows to a connected Raspberry pi.

-> **⚠️ Note:** These instructions are specific to North Metro TAFE, TDM-networked Raspberry PIs
+> **⚠️ Note:** These instructions are specific to North Metro TAFE, TDM-networked Raspberry pi's

 The instructions assume that: